 For Christians, the butterfly has long been a symbol of resurrection.
 From apparent lifelessness the butterfly bursts forth alive.
 In some ways our life can be compared to the butterfly.
 We begin small and grow and change.
 But we are different as well.

 Christians are born and then reborn, in the water of baptism.
 They are marked with the cross of Jesus Christ.
 In ensuing years we are taught by faithful teachers and parents.
 We come to know more fully the love of God in Christ Jesus.

 Childhood passes and soon life centers on work and family.
 But some of life's puzzles have no easy answers or quick solutions.

 Finally like the immobile caterpillar wrapped in its cocoon, disease wrapped itself around.
-For you her family waiting began.
-It was a time of sadness, frustration, and uncertainty as she was gradually pulled away.
+For you, family waiting began.
+It was a time of sadness, frustration, and uncertainty as life was gradually pulled away.
 It became harder and harder to share news, thoughts and love.
-One last time she answered the call of her Savior, "come unto me".
+One last time, answering the call of our Savior, "come unto me".
 There was no miracle; no butterfly emerged with beautiful wings.
 Instead death came and you knew the pain of separation.

 God understands that feeling of loss and separation.
 When Jesus was preparing the disciples for his departure, he told them he was going to prepare a place for them.
-Then he would return take them where so they would be together forever.
-That promise of Jesus reminds us God understands the puzzle and has prepared the eternal answer.
+Then he would return, take them, so they would be together forever.
+That promise of Jesus reminds us, God understands the puzzle and has prepared the eternal answer.

 It is God's miracle, God brings life out of death.
 Only then does the butterfly become a symbol of resurrection.
 This morning the tree in my backyard looked like it was blooming with golden flowers.
 Clusters of monarch butterflies were drying their wings in the morning sun.
 It seemed like God's sign of resurrection hope on this day.